 HERO PROPS are props used in close-up shots and must be highly finished and free of defects.
 Because they are important, usually two or more copies of most hero props are made for backup.
 HERO PROPS covers those props that are critical to a scene and require holding up under close scrutiny.
 This includes a wide range of items- Oversize props; Weapons; Food (like hundreds of dead fish for Godzilla); Logos, Signs, Titles and elements used within them (like the Days of our Lives Hourglass); and basically any other specialized props a script may call for.
 Hero props are usually ordered in duplicate or triplicate, so backup hero props are always be standing by should anything happen to the originals.
 Some items require the creation of oversize hero props- enlarged for gags (our Jack in the Box son's Football Helmet); storyline (a giant Hallmark Teddy Bear); also for practical photography, when high detail macro shots(a Titlest Golf Club) are needed.
 Items that are reduced in scale usually fall into the Miniatures category and can be found in that section.
 Other Hero props can also be found in the Stunt Props and Statues sections.

 MECHANICAL PROPS Mechanical Props as defined here covers those props that have movement which can be generated by mechanisms, motors, electronics, and/or lights.
 MECHANICAL PROPS covers props that have movement, which is generated by mechanisms, motors, electronics and/or lights.
 Whether they are simple gears, cams and motors or complex electronics, animatronics, pneumatics, hydraulics,and/or computerized motion control systems, mechanics must be solid and dependable.Unlike the appearance of a prop, for the most part, mechanics can not be touched up or patched up at the last moment.
-In most cases, motion can't be faked; mechanisms either work or they don't.
-We've built a broad range of mechanical props ranging from handheld Chainsaw Knives and Neuralisers to Suspended Animation Chambers, Recall Benches and Makeup Tables; Racecars and Spaceships; Crash Test Dummies, Androids and Alien Robots; mechanical Solar System models.
+In most cases, motion can't be faked; the mechanisms either work or they don't.
+We've built a broad range of mechanical props ranging from handheld Chainsaw Knives and Neuralisers to Suspended Animation Chambers, Total Recall Benches and Makeup Tables for Meryl Streep; Racecars and Spaceships; Crash Test Dummies, Androids and Alien Robots; mechanical Solar System models.
 Many of our animals, aliens and fish are also mechanical and can be found in their own categories with descriptions of each of their movements.

 STATUES are props that specifically simulate the illusion of fine art sculpture.
 While most of these sculptures require faux bronze and granite finishes, they are actually made out of foam, fibreglass or other lightweight materials for easy transport and handling.
-STATUES are props that simulate the illusion of fine art sculpture.
-While most of these sculptures require faux bronze and granite finishes, they are actually made out of foam, fibreglass and other lightweight materials for easy transport and handling.We create sculpture in a wide range of styles sizes and finishes.
-Desktop sized mediaeval Gargoyles, renaissance Angels and gold-plated Lions; busts of Freud, Lincoln and Danny DeVito as a roman emperor, life-size Egyptian Tuthankamen Sarcophagus, over life-size Martin Luther King statues, giant Greek marble Atlases, gigantic Statue of Liberty statues, alien Klingon statues and monumental alien Coneheads Fest Arena sets.
+We create sculpture in a wide range of styles sizes and finishes- desktop sized medieval Gargoyles, renaissance Angels and gold-plated Lions; busts of Freud, Lincoln and Danny DeVito as a roman emperor, life-size Egyptian Tuthankamen sarcophagus, over life-size Martin Luther King statues, giant Greek marble Atlases, gigantic Statue of Liberty statues, alien Klingon statues and monumental alien Coneheads Fest Arena sets.